 The NHS Equality and Diversity Council of the Department of Health announced on 31 July 2014 that it had agreed action to ensure employees from black and ethnic minority (BME) backgrounds have equal access to career opportunities and receive fair treatment in the workplace.

 The move follows recent reports which have highlighted disparities in the number of BME people in senior leadership positions across the NHS, as well as lower levels of wellbeing amongst the BME population.

-NEL CSU signed up to the Workforce Race Equality Standard (WRES) in 2015 and published its first baseline report in August 2015 with an Action Plan for 2015-16.
-The report provided race equality data on staff employed in the CSU and showed how the CSU was performing against the nine WRES indicators.
+We signed up to WRES in 2015 and published our first baseline report in August 2015.
+The report provided race equality data on staff employed in the CSU and showed how we were performing against the nine WRES indicators.

-NEL CSU has completed the WRES following a process of analysing the data on the nine indicators, of which four are specifically on workforce data.
-Four indicators are based on the data derived from the national NHS Staff Survey results.
-This report provides information about the progress the CSU has made on the 2015-16 WRES action plan and sets out an action plan for 2016-17.
+We have completed our WRES for 2016-17 following a process of analysing the data on the nine indicators, of which four are specifically on workforce data.
+Four indicators are based on data derived from the national NHS Staff Survey results.

 The 2016-17 report provides information about the progress the CSU has made on its 2015-16 WRES action plan and sets out an action plan for the year ahead.